 How does it work?

-Help a student and host a one-two week summer work placement:
+Help a student and host a summer work placement:

 All our year 12 science students are from low-income backgrounds and have a passion for STEM.
 We interview students prior to placements and pair them with scientists based on their interests.

 Students attend a pre-placement skills day to prepare them for your placement and are taught basic lab techniques and key professional skills to succeed on their placement by our team.

 Placements are normally for 2 weeks during the summer.

 Bursaries are available to pay for students’ travel expenses.

 "Being able to support such a bright student who would not usually have the opportunity to have this experience was not only enjoyable, I could see it made a real difference.
 It was great!"

 Dr Elodie Charbol